l0r3zz/sloblackswan/content/black-swan-deep-dive/black-swan-deep-dive.md

         }
 ```

-The Apollo 13 mission is the perfect example.
+The Apollo 13 mission is a great example of crisis response under extreme uncertainty.
 They didn't have a runbook for an oxygen tank explosion in deep space.
 What they had was a team trained to think, not just follow procedures.
 They had deep system knowledge that let them understand how to jury-rig a solution.
 They had practiced responding to novel scenarios, even if they hadn't practiced this specific one.
 Most importantly, they had a culture where "failure is not an option" meant finding a way, not following a script.

 That's what adaptability training builds: teams that can think their way through problems they've never seen before.
 Novel scenario drills force teams to respond without runbooks.
 Cross-training builds the broad understanding that lets engineers see connections others miss.
 Tabletop exercises practice decision-making under uncertainty.
 Blameless learning creates the psychological safety to admit ignorance and learn rapidly.